-Laser use in dentistry was suggested approximately 35 years ago as a means of using energy generated by light to remove or modify soft and hard tissues in the oral cavity.
+The use of lasers in dentistry was suggested approximately 35 years ago as a means of using energy generated by light to remove or modify soft and hard tissues in the oral cavity.
 A Laser is an acronym for Light Amplification by Stimulated Emission of Radiation.
 The radiation involved in generating laser light is nonionizing and does not produce the same effects attributed to X-radiation.
-The Food and Drug Administration has approved the use of various lasers as devices to remove diseased gingival tissues and for other soft tissue applications, in the removal of dental caries, as an aid in placing tooth-colored restorations and as an adjunct in root canal procedures, such as pulpotomies.
+The Food and Drug Administration has approved the use of various lasers to remove diseased gingival tissues and for other soft tissue applications, in the removal of dental caries, as an aid in placing tooth-colored restorations, and as an adjunct in root canal procedures, such as pulpotomies.
 This position paper concentrates on laser use in root canal treatment.

 Lasers emit light energy that can interact with biologic tissues, such as tooth enamel, dentin, gingiva or dental pulp.
-The interaction is the effect of the particular properties of laser light including: 1) monochromaticity, where the light is all the same color (same wavelength): 2) coherence, where the waves of light are all in phase; and 3) collimation, where the light rays are parallel to each other and do not diverge.
+Laser classification is based on a variety of factors including wavelength, technique (i.e. direct irradiation, laser activated disinfection), target and laser effects.
+Parameters of laser light emission include average power (in Watts), energy (in Joules) power density (in W/cm2) frequency of pulsation (in Hz) and energy fluence (J/ fabricm2).
+The interaction is the effect of the particular properties of laser light including: 1) monochromaticity, where the light is all the same color (same wavelength); 2) coherence, where the waves of light are all in phase; and 3) collimation, where the light rays are parallel to each other and do not diverge.
 The application of this light energy results in the modification or removal of tissue.
-In root canal treatment, lasers may be used to remove the dental pulp and organic debris, and to modify the dentinal walls by inducing melting and resolidification cycles resulting in the enlargement the walls of the root canal system.
+In root canal treatment, lasers may be used to remove the dental pulp and organic debris, and to modify the dentinal walls by inducing melting and resolidification cycles resulting in the enlargement of the walls of the root canal system.
 Once the preparation is completed, the root canal is obturated, and the laser may be used to soften and mold the obturating material to the prepared root canal system.
 These procedures are accomplished by the interactions between the laser light, dentin and obturating materials.
 The net result of laser tissue interaction will depend upon the degree of laser energy that is absorbed or scattered by the tissue or the tissue fluid.
-Different parameters such as laser wavelength, energy level, mode of application and tissue characteristics will influence the effect of a particular laser on the tissue.
-The interaction of laser in root dentin is primarily a thermal effect (increased temperature).
-Another mode of laser effect in endodontics is a chemical effect (photochemical).
+Different parameters such as laser

+The guidance in this statement is not intended to substitute for a clinician's independent judgment in light of the conditions and needs of a specific patient. wavelength, energy level, mode of application, and tissue characteristics will influence the effect of a particular laser on the tissue.
+The primary effects of lasers on root dentin are thermodynamic (increased temperature), and photochemical.^{1,2}